-Directors' rememberation and bureastines
+Directors' renumeration and transauthous

 Under the Companies Act 2014 we are required to report to you if, in our opinion, the disclosures of directors' remuneration and transactions specified by sections 305 to 312 of that Act have not been made.
 We have no exceptions to report arising from this responsibility.